 Research Training Resources

 The School of Nursing and UC San Francisco campus provide a rich environment for developing the skills and depth of experience necessary to the development of researcher expertise.
 The wide spectrum of faculty research within the School of Nursing is described below.
-Statistical consulting and computing resources are available through the School of Nursing's Office of Research, Evaluation, and Computer Resources.
+Statistical consulting and computing resources are available through the School of Nursing's Office of Research.

 Multiple research-related opportunities are available through the school's Center for Symptom Management, The International Center for HIV/AIDS Research and Clinical Training in Nursing, and the Institute for Health and Aging.
 In addition, the campus offers many opportunities for multidisciplinary and collaborative research experience.
 Many multidisciplinary group seminars and conferences are offered on a daily basis.

 Pathways to the PhD Program